-One change proposed for this year is the process of establishing a sewer average winter monthly consumption (AWMC) for new customers.
-Currently a new customer gets the flat rate of \$36 which is the customer class average for a residential customer.
+One change proposed for this year is the process of establishing a sewer average winter monthly consumption (AWMC) for new customers since they do not have an established average AMWC yet.
+Currently a new customer gets the flat rate of \$36.00/SFE which is the customer class average for a 3⁄4 residential customer.
 However, that is not equitable for non-residential customer classes, so the proposed change is to move from a flat rate sewer charge for new customers to a customer class average for all customers.
 This is then consistent with the way the AWMC is set for water.
+This also brings equity across the different customer classes and meter sizes.

-Minor changes are being proposed based on increases in cost of service for administrative lien fees, customer requested disconnections, obtaining bulk water meter reads if a technician has to go on site rather than the customer submitting via text and landscape irrigation inspection processes.
+Minor changes are being proposed based on increases in cost of service for administrative lien fees, obtaining bulk water meter reads if a technician has to go on site rather than the customer submitting via text, customer requested meter bench testing with a "pass" result, customer requested disconnections and reconnections, and various landscape irrigation inspection processes.
+One new special charge is being recommended by staff effective for January 2021.
+A bulk hydrant inspection no show trip charge is to cover the cost of service for sending a meter technician to an inspection but the customer does not show up.
+Sometimes this can occur multiple times which takes technicians away from other duties.